-On February 18, 2019, the Company filed a new shelf registration statement on Form S-3 (the "S-3 Shelf"), for the sale of up to \$50.0 million of the Company's securities, from time to time, and used \$4.5 million of that capacity during 2019, leaving an aggregate unused capacity of \$45.5 million as of December 31, 2019.
-So long as the aggregate market value of the Company's common equity held by non-affiliates is less than \$75 million, the aggregate market value of securities sold by or on behalf of the Company pursuant to the S-3 Shelf during the period of 12 calendar months immediately prior to, is limited from being no more than one-third of the aggregate market value of the Company's non-affiliated common equity.
-On March 15, 2020, these limitations resulted in approximately \$2.1 million of unrestricted, available S-3 Shelf capacity.
+On February 18, 2019, the Company filed an S-3 shelf registration with the SEC (the "S-3 Shelf"), for the sale of up to \$50 million of the Company's securities, from time to time, and used \$8.2 million of that capacity through December 31, 2020, leaving an aggregate unused capacity of \$41.8 million.
+As long as the aggregate market value of the Company's voting and non-voting common equity held by non-affiliates is less than \$75.0 million, the aggregate market value of securities sold by or on behalf of the Company pursuant to the S-3 Shelf during the period of 12 calendar months immediately prior to such sales is limited to being no more than one-third of the aggregate market value of the Company's non-affiliated voting and non-voting common equity.
+On December 31, 2020 and March 5, 2021, these limitations resulted in \$8.8 million and \$20.8 million, respectively, of unrestricted, available S-3 Shelf capacity.
+There can be no assurance the Company can sell common shares up to that capacity.